 - Assessment of a wide range of patient conditions in a variety of differing circumstances.
-In particular, whilst working in ACC, determining prioritisation of competing simultaneous demands on the service. - Eliciting information and making frequently complex decisions in a highly time critical environment with significant clinical risk of error and misadventure.. - Managing expectations of patients and others involved in patient decisions - Planning and implementing individual patient care within the context of an interdependent healthcare team. - Requirement to make informed rational and evidence-based decisions often in difficult situations or environments. - Dealing with constructive criticism from colleagues and external experts of decision-making in governance forums as part of a culture of continuous improvement and striving for clinical excellence - Coping with emotional impact of exposure to traumatic or highly distressing circumstances eg. road traffic accidents or end of life care cases, and making decisions in these circumstances - Ability to recognise the limitations of advanced practice (critical care) scope of practice and when appropriate to call for assistance/senior medical support. - Communicating with and supporting distressed/anxious/worried relatives /patients. - Works within a specialty with unpredictable levels of activity. - Working with a wide variety of contacts e.g. patients, relatives, carers, junior and senior nursing, medical and paramedical colleagues. - Acts as an effective change agent integrating information gained from research and audit into clinical practice. - To participate in reporting, documenting and evaluation of the work of the Advanced Practitioner (critical care) and to demonstrate its importance both to patients and members of the interdependent healthcare team. - Dealing with verbally and physically abusive patients and members of the public. - Working in alternative environments e.g. other health and social care settings. - Need for flexibility in dealing with emergent/complex clinical issues.
+In particular, whilst working in ACC, determining prioritisation of competing simultaneous demands on the service. - Eliciting information and making frequently complex decisions on case management from a wide range of treatment/care options based on highly complex holistic information e.g. patient symptoms, diagnostic results, social circumstances. - Managing expectations of patients and other involved in patient decisions, particularly in relation to admission to hospital - Planning and implementing individual patient care within the context of an interdependent healthcare team. - Requirement to make informed rational and evidence-based decisions often in difficult situations or environments - Dealing with constructive criticism from colleagues and external experts of decision-making in governance forums as part of a culture of continuous improvement and striving for clinical excellence - Coping with emotional impact of exposure to traumatic or highly distressing circumstances e.g. end of life care cases, and making decisions in these circumstances. - Ability to recognise the limitations of advanced practice (urgent and primary care) scope of practice and when appropriate to call for assistance/senior medical support - Communicating with and supporting distressed/anxious/worried relatives /patients. - Works within a specialty with unpredictable levels of activity. - Working with a wide variety of contacts e.g. patients, relatives, carers, junior and senior nursing, medical and paramedical colleagues. - Acts as an effective change agent integrating information gained from research and audit into clinical practice. - To participate in reporting, documenting and evaluation of the work of the Advanced Practitioner (urgent and primary care) and to demonstrate its importance both to patients and members of the interdependent healthcare team. - Dealing with verbally and physically abusive patients and members of the public. - Working in alternative environments e.g. other health and social care settings. - Need for flexibility in dealing with emergent/complex clinical issues.